cetz-package/cetz/draw.typ

 ///   - start -- First coordinate
 ///   - end   -- Last coordinate
 ///
-/// - ..pts (coordinate): Coordinates to draw the line(s) between.
-A min.
+/// - ..pts-style (coordinate,style): - Coordinates to draw the line(s) between.
-///                       of two points must be given.
+///                                     A min. of two points must be given.
-/// - ..style (style): Style
+///                                   - Style attribute to set
 /// - close (bool): Close path.
 If `true`, a straight line is drawn from
 ///                 the last back to the first coordinate, closing the path.
 /// - name (string): Element name